 To simulate the effect of the slot structure on user perceived throughput in a realistic scenario, a bursty traffic pattern (bursty FTP model 3, 0.5 MB file size, variable file arrival time) was simulated.
 The results are shown in Figure 11.
 The shorter DL / UL switching periodicity of DSDU creates more transmission opportunities.
 The improved spectral efficiency enables the use of larger transport blocks.
-With these advantages, the gain of the median throughput can be as high as 50% (593 Mbps DSDU vs. 394 Mbps DDDDDDDSUU).
+With these advantages, the gain of the median throughput can be as high as 50% (593 Mbps for DSDU vs. 394 Mbps for LTE-TDD compatible 5G-NR frame structure).
 Even in cell edge conditions, a 23% gain can still be achieved.